giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 }
 ```

-All the above options are nexessary to make TypeScript transpile the code
+All the above options are necessary to make TypeScript transpile the code
 and keep the `import` so that they work with JSM.
 There's just one gotcha, and it's not even a gotcha, _as this is by design_:
-because JSM in Node.js needs to write relative paths with extensions, you must write the extensions
+because JSM in Node.js needs to write relative paths with extensions, you must write the
-in TypeScript too, _and they have to be `.mjs` or `.js`_!
+file extensions in TypeScript too, _and they have to be `.mjs` or `.js`_!
 Let's look at how this looks in the code.

 Code: <https://github.com/giltayar/jsm-in-nodejs-guide/blob/main/07-typescript/src/banner-in-color.ts>